Lear’s Macaw and Tabebuia – Watercolor – 90×66cm / 35x26in

 I know I know, so many of you were a little bit sad about the last major work ‘Lecythis and Hyacinth Macaws’ coming to an end, but I promised there’d be more to come soon enough and true to my word between all things, the next is about to begin.
 Yes its time to pull up your chairs and buckle up for another long haul as ‘Lear’s Macaws and Tabebuia’ is set to take flight and you know I love having you here to join me.

-The forth in this series of natural history major works measuring 90x66cms in size, ‘Lear’s Macaws and Tabebuia’ (Brazil) will soon join ‘St Vincent’s Amazons and Cannonball Tree’ (South America), ‘Sulfur-Crested Cockatoos and Silky Oak’ (Australia) and ‘Lecythis and Hyacinth Macaws’ (Brazil) in the White Room Collection.
+The fourth in this series of natural history major works measuring 90x66cms in size, ‘Lear’s Macaws and Tabebuia’ (Brazil) will soon join ‘St Vincent’s Amazons and Cannonball Tree’ (South America), ‘Sulfur-Crested Cockatoos and Silky Oak’ (Australia) and ‘Lecythis and Hyacinth Macaws’ (Brazil) in the White Room Collection.

 ‘St Vincent’s Amazons and Cannonball Tree’ ‘Sulfur-Crested Cockatoos and Silky Oak’ ‘Lecythis and Hyacinth Macaws’